dirklach/frontend-framework-dirk-lach/README.md

 # General

-## General › Component File Structure
+## General › File Structure
-- Import the foundations with the help of @use
+- Import the foundations with the help of @use (if needed)
-- Divid every component or nested element in a file with a bold divider
+- Divide every component or nested element in a file with a bold divider

 ```css
 @use "../01-foundations" as *;